somecho/somecho.github.io/content/about/_index.md

 ## Autobiographical details

-I'm a nonbinary Malaysian born and raised in Brunei, living in Germany since 2014.
+I'm a Malaysian born and raised in Brunei, living in Germany since 2014.
 I live with my loving partner in Saarbrücken.